Aayush7767/dbms/README.md

 | Virendra |
 +---------------+
 3 rows in set (0.00 sec)

-Q. Write a SQL statement to create a table Employee with fields Emp_Id, Ename, Deptname and Salary.
+Q.15 Write a SQL statement to create a table Employee with fields Emp_Id, Ename, Deptname and Salary.
 Insert two records in a table.
 Write an SQL query to fetch Employee names with salaries >= 50000 and
 <= 100000.